dainkaplan/LionScrollbars/README.md

 ## What does it do?

-LionScrollbars is a program that enabled fine-grained controls over how scrollbars are displayed on OS X Lion (10.7).
+LionScrollbars is a program that enables fine-grained control over how scrollbars are displayed on OS X Lion (10.7).

 ## Why do we need it?